Kong/docs.konghq.com/app/konnect/mesh-manager/index.md

 #### Roles

 Access roles specify access levels and resources to which access is granted.
 Access is only defined for write operations.
 Read access is available to all users who have the {{site.konnect_short_name}} Mesh global control plane `Viewer` role.
 Access roles define roles that are assigned separately to users and groups/teams using access role bindings.
-They are scoped globally, which means they are not bound to a mesh.
+They are scoped globally, which means they aren't bound to a mesh.

 For more information about how to configure the key mappings and RBAC settings, see [Role-Based Access Control](/mesh/latest/features/rbac/) in the {{site.mesh_product_name}} documentation.